141st Infantry Regiment "Catanzaro": Cold War

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
 On 30 September 1975 the 5th Infantry Regiment "Aosta" was disbanded and the next day the regiment's III Battalion in Palermo became an autonomous unit and was renamed 141st Motorized Infantry Battalion "Catanzaro".
 The battalion was assigned to the Motorized Brigade "Aosta" and consisted of a command, a command and services company, three motorized companies, and a heavy mortar company equipped with towed 120mm Mod.
 63 mortars.
 At the time the battalion fielded 844 men (41 officers, 94 non-commissioned officers, and 709 soldiers).
 On 12 November 1976, the President of the Italian Republic Giovanni Leone assigned with decree 846 the flag and traditions of the 141st Infantry Regiment "Catanzaro" to the 141st Motorized Infantry Battalion "Catanzaro".

 Recent times

 As retaliation for the 1986 United States bombing of Libya the Libyans fired Scud missiles at the United States Coast Guard LORAN-C transmitter on the island of Lampedusa.
-After the attack the Italian Army formed the Minor Islands Battalion (Battaglione Isole Minori) on the island of Pantelleria to guard and defend the islands of Pantelleria, Lampedusa and the Pelagie Islands.
+After the attack the Italian Army formed the Minor Islands Battalion (Battaglione Isole Minori) on the island of Pantelleria to guard and defend the islands of Pantelleria, Lampedusa and the Pelagian Islands.
 On 21 April 1991 the 141st Motorized Infantry Battalion "Catanzaro" was disbanded in Palermo and its name, flag and traditions transferred to the Minor Islands Battalion, which was renamed 141st Infantry Battalion "Catanzaro".
 The battalion's main base was in Pantelleria with a company detached to Lampedusa.

 On 27 May 1995 the battalion was disbanded and on 30 May the flag of the 141st Infantry Regiment "Catanzaro" was transferred to the Shrine of the Flags in the Vittoriano in Rome.